 The main objective of the project is improved access to financial resources according to the needs of low-income households, entrepreneurs and small and micro entrepreneurs.
 Enabling easier access to financial resources for these categories will enable the creation of new jobs, which in turn lead to economic growth and poverty reduction as the ultimate goal of the project.

-The Alliance of Microfinance Organizations, in cooperation with the Macedonian Enterprise Development Foundation as an implementer of the project activity, started the implementation of a series of trainings for enhancing the financial knowledge of wider population groups in several cities throughout North Macedonia, covering more than 600 people from several categories, including vulnerable social groups, farmers, micro and small entrepreneurs, new businesses, students, etc. At the training, certified experts will provide participants with information on financial planning, reports, types of loans, interest rates, and other important data.
+The Alliance of Microfinance Organizations, in cooperation with the Macedonian Enterprise Development Foundation as an implementer of the project activity, started the implementation of a series of trainings for enhancing the financial knowledge of wider population groups in several cities throughout Macedonia, covering more than 600 people from several categories, including vulnerable social groups, farmers, micro and small entrepreneurs, new businesses, students, etc. At the training, certified experts will provide participants with information on financial planning, reports, types of loans, interest rates, and other important data.